 The Key Administrators may cipher the User Data requiring a secure writing (not already ciphered by Security IC Embedded Software Integrators) and the Supplement for Security IC Embedded Software requiring a secure loading (not already ciphered by Security IC Embedded Software Integrators) by using LSK key.
 They transfer User Data (required in Phase 3), the Security IC Embedded Software and Supplement for Security IC Embedded Software (required in Phase 3) to IC Manufacturer by using MSK.
-They transfer the Supplement for Security IC Embedded Software (required in Phase 5) to Card Manufacturer by using MSK.
+They transfer the Supplement for Security IC Embedded Software (required in Phase 3) to Security IC Embedded Software (required in Phase 3) to IC Manufacturer by using MSK.

-3.6.3 Phase 2: Security IC Development
+3.7.3 Phase 2: Security IC Development